 We highly recommend all products have weights listed for them in your Shopify store to ensure the most accurate weight is being used by EasyPost when generating a shipping label.
 If you have a product in Shopify that does not have a weight listed for it, EasyPost will fallback on the product weight default listed under your Shipping tab in your Loop Admin.
 The box weight default will always be added by EasyPost to generate a shipping label, this is to account for your shipping materials.
 It is critical that your label default settings are accurate and you have all product weights in Shopify to ensure EasyPost is leveraging the correct weight to generate your shipping label.

 Some carriers support bill-on-scan labels.
 These labels are typically charged from accounts outside of EasyPost, however, EasyPost does still require billing to be configured and minimal fees will be applied based on your agreement.
 The following carriers offer bill-on-scan labels:

 - DHL eCommerce

-Regarding other carriers, customers may have to pay the difference at drop-off.
-If you would like to be billed for the difference instead, we recommend contacting the carrier directly to evaluate options.
+For other carriers outside of USPS, customers may have to pay the difference at drop-off.
+If you would like to be billed for the difference instead, we recommend contacting the carrier directly to evaluate your options.

-If you have any questions about how Loop calculates package weight, we recommend reviewing the Weight section of the General Return Policy Settings article.
+If you have any questions about how Loop calculates package weight, we recommend reviewing Label & Shipment Settings within the Shipping Overview article.

 Please reach out to firstname.lastname@example.org with any additional questions.